OpenCodeChicago/ChicagoSliceHouse/README.md

    ```
 6. **Create a Pull Request**: Once you're happy with your changes, create a pull request to have your changes reviewed and merged into the main repository.

+---

 ## Upcoming Event - August 24th

 On Saturday, `24th of August`, during our next **Open Code Chicago event**, we will work through this project together.
 It’s a great opportunity to get hands-on experience, collaborate with others, and learn best practices in web development.

+---

+## Issues

+If you encounter any problems or bugs, please report them by opening an issue in this repository.
+We appreciate your feedback and will work on resolving issues as soon as possible.

+### How to Report an Issue

+1. Go to the [Issues](https://github.com/OpenCodeChicago/ChicagoSliceHouse/issues) section of the repository.
+2. Click on **New Issue**.
+3. Provide a clear and detailed description of the problem.
+4. If possible, include screenshots or code snippets to help us understand the issue better.

+---

+## License

+This project is licensed under the MIT License.
+See the [MIT License](LICENSE) file for details.

+---

+## Feedback

+We’re always looking to improve!
+If you have any suggestions, ideas, or enhancements that could benefit this project, please open an issue or contribute directly by making a pull request.
+Your feedback is invaluable to us.

+---

+## Contact

+For any questions, suggestions, or further discussion, feel free to reach out to us:

+- **Discord**: Join our community on [Open Code Chicago Discord Server](https://discord.gg/t6MGsCqdFX)
+- **Email**: Reach out via email at [Gmail](mailto:alexsmagin1@gmail.com)